Apply to Become an Orlando Police Officer

 • No pending criminal charges.

-• Must pass a written exam, physical assessment test, panel interview, multiple polygraph exams, background investigation, medical screening and a psychological exam.
+• Must pass a written exam, physical assessment test, panel interview, polygraph exams, background investigation, medical screening and a psychological exam.

 Step 2.Fill out an application